KivalEvan/AdventOfCode/README.md

 - Rust 1.79.0 for `.rust`
 - Elixir 1.17.1 with Erlang/OTP 27 for `.ex`

-No parallelism or concurrency will be done, input parsing is included in part.
-Output must always return string.
-The performance metric is evaluated only on each part of the day and does not include program execution/start time.
+Parallelism/concurrency are allowed only in solution implementation.
+Result must always convert to and return string.
+The performance metric is evaluated only on IO read and function call and does not include program execution/start time.

 To make challenges for myself, I can only use standard library provided by the language/compiler and write my own library for use in AoC or related coding challenges.